-Do not drive following discharge from hospital until you have been reviewed at your outpatient appointment and advised by your surgeon that it is safe.
-You must inform your insurance company of your heart surgery.
+Do not drive following discharge from hospital until you have been reviewed at your Out-patient appointment and advised by your surgeon that it is safe.
+It is your responsibility to inform your insurance company of your heart surgery.

-Holders of LGV and PSV license or patients who have had valve surgery must inform the DVLA The phone number is 0300 7906806 or www.dft.gov.uk/dvla/medical.aspx
+Holders of a LGV and PSV license or patients who have had valve surgery must inform the DVLA.
+The telephone number is 0300 7906806 or visit their website at www.dft.gov.uk/dvla/medical.aspx surgery.
+Apart from the danger of slipping, you will put too much pressure on your arms and therefore through to your breastbone.
+This will not help with the healing process and may cause damage.

-Bathing and showering
+Bathing and Showering

 Take a shower or a bath daily; do not be afraid to get your wounds wet, showering or bathing will keep your wounds clean and encourage them to heal.
-Do not get in our out of the bath on your own for the first 2-3 weeks following surgery.
-Apart from the danger of slipping, you will put too much pressure on your arms and therefore through to your breastbone.
-This will not help with the healing process, and may cause damage.
+Do not get in or out of the bath on your own for the first 2-3 weeks following